 Florists prune flowers to optimize their growth and beauty.
 Farmers burn their fields to help new crops thrive in a fresh environment.
 The act of discarding the old and starting anew in order to flourish is part of the cycle of life.
 It’s also one way to view the collective pause and reset we have been forced to take these past two years.
 The world seemed to have stopped in March 2020.
-So many of the familiar pleasures, conveniences, routines and things taken for granted were stripped away from us.
+So many of our familiar pleasures, conveniences, and routines were stripped away from us.
 For some people this time has been marred by grief, fear and anxiety.
 Others have continued to live life as if this deadly virus is a hoax.
 And yet some of us have had major inner shifts- realizing what’s most important to us, gaining confidence to pursue our wildest dreams, and realizing how precious the simple things really are.

-- My first fancy homemade meals and from scratch baked goodies in April 2020!
+- My first fancy homemade meals and baked goodies in April 2020!
 For months, I took pictures to document each of my creations.
 This early time in the pandemic certainly boosted my culinary confidence.

 - Prior to Covid-19, I was selectively affectionate.
 Now my preferred greeting is definitely an enthusiastic wave from afar!
-However, I missed physical touch these past two years.
+However, I’ve missed physical touch.
 So I remember “sneaking” my first hug with a friend last April during one of our walks.
 What a needed and welcomed embrace!

 - I flew for the first time in August 2020.
-The flight wasn’t too full.
+The flight wasn’t very full.
 No one sat in the middle seat.
 Everyone wore masks.
 I sported an N95 and 2 face shields for safe measure!
 I remember feeling really scared and tense and taking all extra precautions.
 Thankfully each subsequent flight felt easier and less stressful!

-- My first real social gathering with more than a handful of friends occurred in April 2021 at a friend’s outdoor baby shower.
+- My first real social gathering with more than a handful of friends occurred in April 2021 at a friend’s baby shower.
 I appreciate the thoughtfulness in how well the event was organized- limited people at each table, individually packaged food and utensils, hand sanitizer passed to each attendee.
-It was nice to see so many people for the first time in over a year.
+It was so nice to interact with so many people after a year.

-- I took a real vacation for the first time in July 2021 and it was glorious!
+- I took a real vacation in July 2021 and it was glorious!
 The time at the beach, the delicious food, the risky unmasked night dancing at the club.
 For a few short days life felt a bit carefree, and it was wonderful!

 So Suitie, what are your pandemic premiers that feel special, exciting, and noteworthy?